Prabhat Mishra

 Prabhat Mishra is a professor in the Department of Computer and Information Science and Engineering at the University of Florida.
 Prof. Mishra's research interests are in hardware security, quantum computing, embedded systems, system-on-chip validation, formal verification, and machine learning.

 Biography

-Born and raised in India, Mishra received his Ph.D. in computer science from the University of California at Irvine in 2004.
+Born and raised in India, Mishra received his Ph.D. in computer science from the University of California, Irvine in 2004.
 He received a B.E. in computer science from the Jadavpur University, India in 1994, and M.Tech. in computer science from the Indian Institute of Technology, Kharagpur, India in 1995.
 In 2004, he joined University of Florida as an assistant professor.
 In 2010, he was promoted to an associate professor and by 2016 he became a professor at the same institution.
-He currently lives in Gainesville, Florida, with his family.
+He lives in Gainesville, Florida, with his family.